Staying in Tbilisi, Georgia

 Don’t talk about Russia or Russian people in general to Georgian people, they hate them.
 Why?
 South Ossetia and Abkhazia, officially in the north of Georgia, proclaims themselves independent.
 Almost no country recognize them as official countries, but Russia supports them.

 What about the food?
-I heard a lot of great things before coming, “The Georgian food is delicious, it’s one of the best in the world, etc…” I’m not saying the food in Georgia is not good, but I didn’t feel like there was anything special when I tasted it.
+I heard a lot of great things before coming, “The Georgian food is delicious, it’s one of the best in the world, etc…” I’m not saying the food in Georgia is not good, but I didn’t feel like it was anything special when I tasted it.
 They eat a lot of bread, and a lot of cheese, too!
 And of course they eat khinkali, Georgia’s speciality.
-It’s a dumpling filled with meat in general : beef, veal, lamb, but also potatoes, cheese… One day after getting in Tbilisi, I had diarrhea (yet I took my precautions to avoid it!)”Hahaha!
+It’s a dumpling filled with meat in general : beef, veal, lamb, but also potatoes, cheese… One day after arriving in Tbilisi, I had diarrhea (yet I took my precautions to avoid it!)”Hahaha!
 Nobody told you?
 Tourists usually get sick during their first days here, but it’s ok, it will be gone in a few days!”
 Nope, nobody told me, I just heard the Georgian food is reaaally good.

-As I was walking around in the streets, I see from afar a big crowd around something, but I didn’t know what.
+As I was walking around in the streets, I saw from afar a big crowd around something, but I didn’t know what.
 As I got closer, I saw a lot of guys in front of a TV, watching a rugby game.
 Rugby is the most popular sport in Georgia!
 They even want to replace Italy in the Six Nations Championship!